 There are WP plugins for:

 - Online Traffic Generation

-- Managing Media – Videocasts, Images, Audio, Multimedia, etc.
+- Adding Media Files – Videos, Graphics & Images, Podcasts, Multimedia, etc.

 - Increasing Website Conversions And Lead Generation

-For example, you can expand a website with plugins such as:
+For example, you can expand a business online presence with plugins like:

 - Contact forms